qaznotquaz/HadesModRepo/JessAspects/README.md

 <!-- i don't want to step out of line so i'll wait til i have more completed before asking permission, but i wonder if i could set up raisins' swarm missiles as a separate aspect? -->

 ## General TODO
-- [x] ★ Implement extended aspect menu from [AspectFusion](https://github.com/PonyWarrior/HadesModRepo/tree/master/AspectFusion)
-  - *keeping in mind he'll be breaking this functionality into its own mod in due time*
-  - [x] ~~i wonder if i could split this off myself~~ refer to the above list item
 - [x] Write the README
 - [ ] Look for QA and balance testers
   - [ ] create a google form for polling interest